This article was updated on the 24th July 2018.

-Infrared astronomy is a field of astronomy which studies astronomical objects which are visible in infrared radiation.
-Using telescopes and solid state detectors, astronomers are able to observe objects in the universe which are impossible to detect using light in the visible range of the electromagnetic spectrum.
+Infrared astronomy is a field of astronomy which studies astronomical objects that are visible in infrared radiation.
+By using telescopes and solid-state detectors, astronomers are able to observe objects in the universe which are impossible to detect using light in the visible range of the electromagnetic spectrum.

 Image Credit: Procy / Shutterstock.com

-Infrared observatories have been set up in space such as the Spitzer Space Telescope and the Herschel Space Observatory, which are not affected by the absorption of infrared light by water vapour in the Earth's atmosphere.
+Infrared observatories have been set up in space such as the Spitzer Space Telescope and the Herschel Space Observatory have been set up in space.
+The observatories are not affected by the absorption of infrared light by water vapour in the Earth's atmosphere.

-Infrared tracking, or infrared homing, is a missile guidance system which operates using the infrared electromagnetic radiation emitted from a target in order to track it.
+Infrared tracking, also known as infrared homing, is a missile guidance system which operates using the infrared electromagnetic radiation emitted from a target to track it.
 These missile systems are often known as 'heat-seekers' as infrared is radiated strongly by hot bodies such as people, vehicles and aircraft.